B2.9 Multiply whole numbers by proper fractions, using appropriate tools and strategies.

 • Multiplication using a double number line

-I represent the 24 students below the line and half of 24 on the top of the line.
+I represented the 24 students below the line and half of them on top of the line.

 There are 12 students wearing hats.